vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

   :set nospell                - Turn spell checking off :set list                   - If 'list' is on, whitespace characters are made visible.
 The default displays "^I" for each tab, and "$" at each EOL (end of line, so trailing whitespace can be seen)
-  :u                          - Undo one change. z=                          - If the cursor is on the word ( which is highlighted with spell check), Vim will suggest a list of alternatives that it thinks may be correct. yy                          - Yank or copy current line. y$, yny                     - Similar to delete lines.
+  :u                          - Undo one change.
+  :!{cmd}                     - Run the command without exiting the vim. {cmd} can be whoami without external brackets. z=                          - If the cursor is on the word ( which is highlighted with spell check), Vim will suggest a list of alternatives that it thinks may be correct. yy                          - Yank or copy current line. y$, yny                     - Similar to delete lines.